 We’re happy to offer an addition to our educational program.
-Melissa Palmer, a Master Gardener and Florist by trade, will broadcast brief clips highlighting people, places and plants unique to our area.
-Throughout the year, Melissa will introduce us to fascinating community members, fun public and private places to visit, and share great gardening tips!
+Melissa Palmer, a Master Gardener and Florist by trade, broadcasts brief clips highlighting people, places and plants unique to our area.
+Throughout the year, Melissa introduces us to fascinating community members, fun public and private places to visit, and share great gardening tips!
 Be sure to tune in to her reports on the wonderful work Bucks Beautiful and our partners are doing to enhance Bucks County.

 Melissa Palmer – this dynamic professional instructs at Longwood Gardens and the Pennsylvania Horticultural Society.
 She is also a frequent speaker at the Philadelphia Flower Show and Delaware Valley University.

 “Impressions of Nature.”
 Melissa speaks with Bucks County Artist Sandy Askey-Adams about her inspiration from nature.
 She displays some of her ethereal paintings of bucolic Bucks County landscapes.
-Sandy will be donating a special piece to our April 8th Spring Fling so be sure to get your tickets or look for our online auction option!
+View more of her artistic work and learn of her upcoming shows: www.sandyaskeyadams.com.

 “Language of Flowers.”
 Melissa explains Floriography, or the language of flowers, with a historical context.
 She also demonstrates how to make a meaningful Tussy Mussy bouquet.
 Check out Melissa’s favorite books on the subject: “A Victorian Flower Dictionary” by Mandy Kirkby; “Language of Flowers” by Kate Greenaway; “The Complete Language of Flowers” by S. Theresa Dietz; “Floriography” by Jessica Roux and The Language of Flowers; The Floral Offering; a Token of Affection and Esteem; Comprising the Language and Poetry of Flowers” by Henrietta Dumont.